PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 </figure>
 <br>

+In addition, you are expected to ensure that you're solution complies to the latest legal and ethical frameworks.

+Please refer to the project brief for more detailed information.

 ### Team-based working - Agile Scrum

 You are expected to follow an agile scrum project management methodology for